-Core Molding Technologies, Inc. is a manufacturer of sheet molding compound (SMC) and molder of volume fiberglass-reinforced plastics.
-The Company in produces high quality fiberglass-reinforced, molded products and SMC materials for varied markets, including medium and heavy-duty trucks, automotive, marine, and other Wcommercial products.
-The Company

-(RTM), spray-up and hand-lay-up.
-Core Molding Technologies has its headquarters in Columbus, Ohio, and operates plants in Columbus

-Core's common stock is traded on the

-NYSE Amex under the symbol "CMT."
+Core Molding Technologies, Inc. is a manufacturer of sheet molding compound (SMC) and molder of fiberglass-reinforced plastics.
+The company produces high quality fiberglass-reinforced, molded products and SMC materials for varied markets, including medium and heavy-duty trucks, automotive, marine, and other commercial products.
+The Company offers customers a wide range of manufacturing processes to fit various volume and capital requirements.
+These processes include compression molding, resin transfer molding (RTM), spray-up and hand-lay-up.
+Core Molding Technologies has its headquarters in Columbus, Ohio, and operates plants in Columbus and Batavia, Ohio; Gaffney, South Carolina; and Matamoros, Mexico.
+Core's common stock is traded on the NYSE MKT LLC under the symbol "CMT."